Ferrer-Jeremy/RedisChat/README.md

 * GTK3

 ### TODO
+* Allow the user to choose 2 mods chat or monitoring
 * Catch connection lost
 * Check if we have already subscribe to a channel we try to add
-* Deconection close the tab ?
+* Disconnection close the tab ?
 * Put color on the username
 * Press enter to validate dialog window
 * Save the connection details
 * Change wrapline following the size of the window
-* Speed up the thread
+* Speed up the thread and allow to choose
 * Accents in username, channel name and host crash the programme
+* Allow the program to be run in command line and monitor multiples channels